-The Gold Museum cares for and displays the extensive collections of the Sovereign Hill Museums Association.
+The Collections and Curatorial team cares for and displays the extensive collections of the Sovereign Hill Museums Association.
 With over 150,000 items, the collections are used to tell the stories of Ballarat, the Victorian goldfields, and the extraordinary impact of the 19th century gold rushes to Australia's national heritage.
 The collection has a number of key collection areas.

 With the largest gold nugget weighing 4.4kg, this unique collection includes over 900 gold samples, nuggets and coins.